pallebone/StrictBlockPAllebone/README.md

+STATUS: Currently Alpha, due to it being less than 1 year old.
+This list will move to BETA after 1 year if there are no reported major issues.
+Currently it works fine (it is only an IP block list) but is expected to improve as time goes on.

 # StrictBlockPAllebone
 Manually curated IP Blocklist.
 Recommended only to update your firewalls weekly with this list.
 Please read how to use before implementing.
 Anyone can use.